jet/equinox/DOCUMENTATION.md

         return List.find (fun x -> x.id = item.id) updated }
 ```

 - `handle` represents a command processing flow where we (idempotently) apply a command, but then also emit the state to the caller, as dictated by the needs of the call as specified in the TodoBackend spec.
-This uses the `Accumulator` helper type, which accumulates an `Event list`, and provides a way to compute the `state` incorporating the proposed events immediately.
+We use the `fold` function to compute the post-state, and then project from that, along with the (pending) events as computed.
 - While we could theoretically use Projections to service queries from an eventually consistent Read Model, this is not in alignment with the Read-you-writes expectation embodied in the tests (i.e. it would not pass the tests), and, more importantly, would not work correctly as a backend for the app.
 Because we have more than one query required, we make a generic `query` method, even though a specific `read` method (as in the Favorite example) might make sense to expose too
 - The main conclusion to be drawn from the Favorites and TodoBackend `Service` implementations's use of `Stream` Methods is that, while there can be commonality in terms of the sorts of transactions one might encapsulate in this manner, there's also It Depends factors; for instance:
   i) the design doesnt provide complete idempotency and/or follow the CQRS style